Gotchas & Edge Cases

 Data.deep = {"nested": {"value": "x"}}

-The then keyword is required after every if and elseif condition.
+The then keyword is required after every if condition, elseif condition, case value list, and default keyword.
 Omitting it causes a parse error.

 # INCORRECT - parse error